MayaLasheen/SVA-ALU-Verification/README.md

-# ALU: SV Assertions Based Verification
+# ALU: Assertions Based Verification
 <p align = "justify">A testbench was implemented using SystemVerilog Assertions on Mentor QuestaSim in order to verify an ALU RTL to ensure that the ALU functions as intended, and to detect any present bugs.</p>
 <p align = "justify">The ALU has 4 input ports and 2 output ports.</p>
 <p align = "justify">